EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 ## Inspiration

 - [pttrns][pttrns] - I check this page often to find inspiration, it contains screenshots of latest apps released and filters by component, making easier to find design patterns.
-- [Capptivate][capptivate] - Great page that showcase Apps and their UI animations.   Í
+- [Capptivate][capptivate] - Great page that showcases Apps and their UI animations.
-- [Dribbble][dribbble] - Invitation-only community of designers, it showcase beautiful current or experimental iOS designs among other platforms.
+- [Dribbble][dribbble] - Invitation-only community of designers, it showcases beautiful current or experimental iOS designs among other platforms.
 - [Behance][behance] - Similar in concept to Dribbble but I could say more democratic, I personally like it more.
 - [Cocoa Controls][cocoacontrols] - List of code components and apps (most of them open-sourced) for iOS.
 - [App store app][appstore] - I think it's important to check what is trending in the App Store and what are the most sold apps often.